Travis

 For Language versions and other build-environment specific information visit our reference pages:

 This guide covers build environment and configuration topics specific to C projects.
-Please make sure to read our Tutorial and general build configuration guides first.
+Please make sure to read our Onboarding and General Build configuration guides first.

 Travis CI VMs are 64-bit and provide versions of: